 For the longest time, I let my slow cooker sit in a cabinet collecting dust.
 I’m not entirely sure why, but those days are over.
 I have fully fallen back in love with it and friends, I’m here to tell you, you should too.

-This recipe is for an 8 quart slow cooker.
 When I’m making soup recipes or chili, I make larger quantities because I like to freeze some for later.
-We are a family of two (plus a dog), yet I still cook in big batches because it saves time and money, both things we could all use more of.
+We are a family of two, yet I still cook in big batches because it saves time and money, both things we could all use more of.

 Crockpot chicken vegetable soup is a great recipe to start with if you’re new to making soup in a crockpot, because it is as easy as it gets.
 You quite literally dump everything into the crockpot and let it cook.